 Modern slavery is an international crime affecting an estimated 45.8 million individuals1 around the world.
-It is a growing global issue that transcends age, gender and ethnicities.
-It includes victims who have been brought from overseas and vulnerable people in the UK and in Ireland who are forced to illegally work against their will across many different sectors such as agriculture, hospitality, construction, retail and manufacturing.
+This growing global issue transcends age, gender and ethnicities.
+It includes victims who have been brought from overseas and vulnerable people in the UK and in Ireland who are forced to work illegally against their will across many different sectors such as agriculture, hospitality, construction, retail and manufacturing.

 The (UK) National Crimes Agency estimates that there are tens of thousands of victims of modern slavery and human trafficking in the UK2.
 The 2016 Global Slavery Index1 estimated approx. 12,000 such individuals in the UK, with approx. 800 in the Republic of Ireland.

 Grant Thornton is Ireland’s fastest growing professional services firm.
 Grant Thornton Ireland is an unincorporated partnership under the Partnership Act, 1890 and comprises 49 partners (as of 30/06/2018).
 It is regulated by IAASA and PSCAI.
 The firm also conducts certain types of business through a number of incorporated entities based in the Republic Of Ireland and in Northern Ireland.

 The firm employs over 1,000 people operating from offices in Dublin, Belfast, Cork, Galway, Kildare, Limerick and Longford.